nrkno/sofie-mos-connection/README.md

 ## Packages

-MOS-connection consists of 3 packages:
+MOS-Connection consists of 3 packages:

 - **@mos-connection/connector** is a Node.js library is used to connect to MOS devices or act as a MOS Server/NCS.
   The `helper` and `model` functionality is included in this library as well.